 A world made to pay for the sins of the angels...
-With tensions flaring between

-    them and Alex's uncanny ability to see him for who he really is, Aramael's

-    mission and his soul are both in serious danger.
-Can he and Alex work together

-    to capture the fallen one?
-Or will Aramael end up committing a sin more

-    unspeakable than that of his brother?
+With tensions flaring between them and Alex's uncanny ability to see him for who he really is, Aramael's mission and his soul are both in serious danger.
+Can he and Alex work together to capture the fallen one?
+Or will Aramael end up committing a sin more unspeakable than that of his brother?

-    A thrilling, dark urban fantasy that fans of Supernatural and Nalini Singh are

-    sure to devour... order your copy now for auto-delivery to your e-reader on
+A thrilling, dark urban fantasy that fans of Supernatural and Nalini Singh are sure to devour... order your print copy now (or get auto-delivery to your e-reader on January 11)!

-    January 11!

 Read an excerpt!

 Caim stared down at the destruction he’d wrought and held back a shudder.
 They would come after him, of course, as they had the first time.
 They couldn’t allow him to succeed.
 Couldn’t risk him finding a way back and opening a door to the others.
 They would send someone to hunt him, try to imprison him in that place again.

 His breath snared in his chest and for a moment the awfulness of the idea made him quail inside, made his mind go blank.
 An eternity of mind-hollowing emptiness, of nothingness.
 His belly clenched at the thought.
 That he had escaped at all was a miracle.
 Whatever happened, he couldn’t go back.
 He could never go back.